-The Ice is a tense international thriller that plays out at one of Earth’s most inhospitable places – the North Pole.
+The Ice is a tense international thriller that plays out in one of Earth’s most inhospitable places – the North Pole.

-At the Chinese base, a vision from a nightmare awaits them.
+At the Chinese base, scenes from a nightmare await them.
 In the laboratory, they find the researchers dead, frozen solid and covered in ice.
 It quickly becomes clear that they were brutally murdered.
-At the same moment, a furious Arctic storm blows in.
-A savage power struggle has provoked a full-scale international conflict – by any means necessary – for Arctic resources.
+A savage power struggle has provoked a full-scale international conflict for Arctic resources.
 And Anna Aune is caught in the middle of it all.

-I love how the writer just plunges straight into the action and keeps the tension up throughout book.
+I love how the writer just plunges straight into the action and maintains the tension throughout the book.

 The Ice is technically close to a perfect thriller.